 Walnut Grove Pioneer Village (Long Grove)

 Get a blast from the past in Walnut Grove Pioneer Village.
 This is a wonderful spot that’s a bit off the beaten trail.
 There are plenty of things to see – including 18 historic buildings.
 (We love the train car, too.)

 Illiniwek Forest Preserve (Hampton)

 This is a fun place for a hike with the entire family – you’ll spot views of the Mississippi River, spot birds and other wildlife, and even check out some of the creeks and streams.
 (Read more about our this fun spot.)

 There’s no better place to see the first signs of spring than Vander Veer Park.
 Explore the gardens for all of the season’s first flowers, search for ducks and other animals, and enjoy the time in the sunshine.

 Modern Woodmen Park (Davenport)

 The start of baseball season is one of the surest signs of spring.
-The first River Bandits game is on Thursday, April 6, with fireworks and the season is packed full of great events and promotions.
+The first River Bandits game is on Thursday, April 5, and the season is packed full of great events and promotions.
 (And the Kids’ Zone is such a great spot for the youngest fans.)

 Freight House Farmer’s Market (Davenport)